kkartas/APILinker/README.md

 - 🔄 **Universal Connectivity** - Connect any two REST APIs with simple configuration
 - 🗺️ **Powerful Mapping** - Transform data between APIs with field mapping and path expressions
 - 📊 **Data Transformation** - Apply built-in or custom transformations to your data
-- 🔒 **Advanced Authentication & Security** - Support for API Key, Bearer Token, Basic Auth, and multiple OAuth2 flows (including PKCE and Device Flow)
+ - 🔒 **Authentication & Security** - Support for API Key, Bearer Token, Basic Auth, and multiple OAuth2 flows (including PKCE and Device Flow).
+Optional secure credential storage and role-based access control.
-- 🔒 **Enterprise-Grade Security** - Secure credential storage, request/response encryption, and role-based access control
 - 📝 **Flexible Configuration** - Use YAML/JSON or configure programmatically in Python
 - 🕒 **Automated Scheduling** - Run syncs once, on intervals, or using cron expressions
 - 📋 **Data Validation** - Validate data with schemas and custom rules